This Other Eden (film): Plot

 The statue to commemorate Carberry is unveiled.
-Its abstract design is met with disgust and disappointment from the crowd.
+Its modern abstract design is met with disgust and disappointment from the crowd.
 Crispin is particularly vocal about his displeasure.
 Crispin proposes to Maire and asks her to live with him in Kilgarrig.
 Maire declines, stating that she could never live in Ballymorgan.
 The statue is blown up, and Crispin is initially blamed.
 Crispin reveals that his father was the English officer Carberry intended to meet on the night of his death.
 He resigned his post in sympathy with the IRA following Carberry's murder.

 An angry crowd gathers at the hotel, still maintaining that Crispin is to blame.
 Crispin goes out to the hotel balcony and manages to calm the crowd by praising Ireland and promising to pay for a new statue.
 Conor enters and attempts to reveal to the crowd that he is the true culprit, but is stopped by Maire and Devereaux.
 The men at the hotel are horrified to find that Conor wishes to stand trial and make everything public.
 Devereaux bids him to be more understanding.
 Maire explains the situation to Crispin, and he reveals that he too is illegitimate.
-He also reveals his mother was Irish and a Protestant.
+He also reveals his mother was an Irish Protestant.
 Maire is completely accepting of this information, to her father's annoyance.

 McRoarty receives a phone call that a journalist is coming to Ballymorgan to investigate what happened to the statue.
 The journalist, MacPherson, arrives with photographers, but the townspeople deny that there was a riot and that Conor was involved.
 The Canon assures Conor he will be able to fulfil his vocation in some way, even if he does not become a priest.